-Course Title: Grade 10 Visual Arts
+Course Description for AVI2O Grade 10 Visual Arts Online Course

 Grade 10 Visual Arts (AVI2O) enables students to develop their skills in producing and presenting art by introducing them to new ideas, materials, and processes for artistic exploration and experimentation.
 Students will apply the elements and principles of design when exploring the creative process.
 Students will use the critical analysis process to reflect on and interpret art within a personal, contemporary, and historical context.

 Summary of Units and Timelines for Grade 10 Visual Arts AVI2O